Gmentsik/gmentsik.github.io/_posts/2017-09-01-minial-rest.markdown

 ---
 layout: post
-title: How to: Minimal Microservice with Java (EE) and Docker
+title: How to | Minimal Microservice with Java (EE) and Docker
 date: 2017-09-01T17:38:24.000Z
 categories: REST, JAVA
 ---